Ossessione: Plot

 One day while Gino and Giovanna are in town, Gino flirts with Anita, a young prostitute.
 Anita leaves, and Giovanna returns to Gino to tell him that Giuseppe had life insurance.
 This makes Gino feel that Giovanna has used him, and he feels even more guilt-ridden over the murder.
-He angrily yells at Giovanna that he doesn't want to be with her anymore and goes off to find Anita.
+He angrily yells at Giovanna that he does not want to be with her anymore and goes off to find Anita.
 Gino and Anita spend some time together in Anita's apartment before deciding to leave together to get some food.
 While they are outside, Giovanna, who has been sitting at a café outside Anita's apartment building, angrily confronts Gino.
-Anita runs off, and Giovanna threatens to tell the police that Gino killed Giuseppe if Gino doesn't stay with her.
+Anita runs off, and Giovanna threatens to tell the police that Gino killed Giuseppe if Gino does not stay with her.
 Gino loses his temper and hits Giovanna, causing a scene.
 He then goes back to Anita's apartment and confesses the crime to her.

 Meanwhile, two men who arrived on the scene shortly after Giuseppe's death have contacted the police, and their description of events does not quite match that given by Gino and Giovanna.
 The detective who has been investigating the case is sent to bring Gino and Giovanna in for further questioning, but when Gino sees the detective outside Anita's apartment he is afraid Giovanna has gone to the police, so he convinces Anita to distract the detective and escapes by climbing across the roof to a neighboring building.

-Gino returns to Giovanna at the tavern, where she tells him that she did not go to the police before saying she is pregnant with Gino's child and still loves him.
+Gino returns to Giovanna at the tavern, where she tells him that she did not go to the police before saying she is pregnant with his child and still loves him.
 Shocked, Gino leaves and spends the night wandering alone.
 Giovanna searches for him and finds him the next day on the beach, by which point he seems to have come to terms with their crime and has new resolve to love Giovanna and try to build a life with her.
 After they make up and spend some romantic time together on the beach, Gino tells Giovanna about the detective and she finally agrees that they need to leave the tavern.
 They get in their car and depart, but, realizing the police are on their trail, they drive as fast as they can and end up tailgating a large truck.
 In a twist of fate, the truck knocks their car over the edge of the road and into a river, killing Giovanna.
 Devastated, Gino carries her body out of the wreckage and surrenders to the police.